-Initiative has been taken to establish "kitchen garden"
+Initiative has been taken to establish "kitchen garden" in

-in school premises where land is available.
+establish "kitchen garden" in school premises where land is available.
 Therefore, teachers, cooks and school children are motivated to produce vegetables in kitchen garden at school premises.
+Around 1351

-Around 1281 Kitchen Gardens have been established as yet.
+Kitchen Gardens have been established as yet.
 (Annexure-W 1 enclosed)

-2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK)

-Presently there is no mapping of schools with corresponding Krishi Vigyan Kendras (KVK)
+2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK) Presently there is no mapping of schools with corresponding Krishi Vigyan Kendras (KVK)